Our Next PGP/GnuPG Keysigning Party

 Script to sign keys

+In order to minimize the chore of signing many keys, you can use a tool to simply the process as much as possible.
 The recommended tool for signing keys post-keysigning party is "caff", which can be installed on debian, Ubuntu, Fedora, CentOS, or Red Hat systems via one of

 sudo apt-get install signing-party